History of The United Methodist Church in Asia

 In China, the Methodist Episcopal Church began its mission in 1847 and had to close in 1949.
 The same happened to the mission of the Methodist Episcopal Church South in China (1848), Manchouria (1921-27) and Siberia (1921 to the 1930s).
 The Methodist Protestant Church also began mission in China in 1910.
 Methodism developed strongly in China so that the central conference of China in 1923 formally invited General Conference to hold its 1928 session in Peking.
 It never became true.

-The first autonomous Methodist Church was established in Japan in 1907 (as a union of MEC 1873, MEC South 1886, and Methodist Protestant Church 1880).
-The missions of the Evangelical Association (1875) and the United Brethren (1895) also joined the union which finally led to the formation of the Kyodan (Church of Christ in Japan) in 1940.
+The first autonomous Methodist Church was established in Japan in 1907 as a union of MEC (1873), MEC South (1886), and the Methodist Church of Canada (1873).
+The missions of the Methodist Protestant Church (1880), the Evangelical Association (1875) and the United Brethren (1895) became part of the larger union with other Protestant denominations that were brought together under the Japanese military government to form the Kyodan (United Church of Christ in Japan) in 1941.

 Mission in Korea was begun by the Methodist Episcopal Church in1885 and also by the Methodist Episcopal Church South in 1897.
 It led to the creation of the autonomous Methodist Church in Korea in 1930.